 Start With A Thorough Market Analysis

 Most marketing plans fail because the marketing analysis is performed without sufficient detail or with bias.
-If focus is maintained and analysis is performed correctly then, in theory, the rest of the B2B strategic marketing and planning process should flow without major problems.
+If focus is maintained and analysis is performed correctly then, in theory, the rest of the B2B strategic marketing and planning steps should flow without major problems.

-Market analysis is the foundation on which all good strategic plans are based.
+Analysis is the foundation on which all good strategic plans are based.
 However, there are three main problems

 - Failure to allocate sufficient time and resources to the process.